yathit/ydndb-website-content/ydn-db/doc/query/multi-query.markdown

 We can resume the query from the previous by issue the query again.
 It is possible to reverse the query by changing the sing inside `multiQuery` function.
 These are patterns for pagination in ydn-db query, which does not use offset.

 `scan` method is very general and can be combine with [key joining algorithm](key-joining.html) described previously.
-It should be notice that multi-query is [logical disjunction, OR](http://en.wikipedia.org/wiki/Logical_disjunction) and [logical conjunction, AND](http://en.wikipedia.org/wiki/Logical_conjunction)
+It should be notice that multi-query is [logical disjunction, OR](http://en.wikipedia.org/wiki/Logical_disjunction), while key joining is [logical conjunction, AND](http://en.wikipedia.org/wiki/Logical_conjunction).

 [Negation, NOT](http://en.wikipedia.org/wiki/Negation) is implemented by multiple query of open lower bound key range and open upper bound key range query.
 For example, the query `SELECT * FROM article WHERE topics != "open source"` is result of multi query of iterators `ydn.db.IndexIterator.where('article', 'topics', '>', 'open source')` and `ydn.db.IndexIterator.where('article', 'topics', '<', 'open source')`.

 By re-writing query into [canonical normal form](http://en.wikipedia.org/wiki/Canonical_normal_form),  combination of these queries can be executed.
 There are no limit in number of query, but only one range query can be in the combination.
+For more detail about these query see Alfred Fuller's [Next gen queries](https://www.youtube.com/watch?v=ofhEyDBpngM) in Google I/0 2010.

 {% endwrap %}